The Calaway∙Young Cancer Center at Valley View was established to provide state-of-the-art care in an engaged and personalized environment.

 Beth Amlie, RN, ACLS, PALS

-I have been a Registered Nurse at Valley View for over seven years in a variety of different departments, most recently oncology.
-It’s a privilege to be part of each patient’s journey.
-Born in Minnesota, I moved to Colorado in 1987 for the great skiing.
-In addition to nursing, I have been on ski patrol at Sunlight Mountain Resort for 17 years.
-I have the best 16-year-old daughter in the world, I love to travel, and I enjoy all that the mountains have to offer.
+Beth has been a registered nurse at Valley View for over seven years in a variety of different departments, most recently oncology.
+She says it’s a privilege to be part of each patient’s journey.
+Born in Minnesota, she moved to Colorado in 1987 for the great skiing.
+In addition to nursing, she has been on ski patrol at Sunlight Mountain Resort for 17 years.
+She has the best 16-year-old daughter in the world, she loves to travel, and she enjoy all that the mountains have to offer.

 Ann Johnson, RN

-I am originally from Fort Wayne, Indiana.
-I have lived in this area since 1983, graduated from Colorado Mountain College in 2000, and have been working at Valley View as an RN since 2000, only working in oncology.
-Our patients become like family members, and we are honored to do what we can to make them comfortable and secure.
+An is originally from Fort Wayne, Indiana.
+She has lived in this area since 1983, graduated from Colorado Mountain College in 2000, and have been working at Valley View as an RN since 2000, only working in oncology.
+Our patients become like family members, and she is honored to do what she can to make them comfortable and secure.

 Jeff Krebill, MA

-Patient Care Tech I earned my Associate’s Degree from Colorado Mountain College in 1984 and a Bachelor’s Degree in Kinesiology from the University of Colorado in 1987.
-From 1990 to1995, I earned my basic EMT certification.
-I consider it a gift to see our patients doing well.
+Jeff is a Patient Care Tech.
+He earned his associate’s degree from Colorado Mountain College in 1984 and a bachelor’s degree in kinesiology from the University of Colorado in 1987.
+From 1990 to1995, he earned his basic EMT certification.
+He considers it a gift to see patients doing well.